PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION ONE: VETTING COMMITTEE

 The Vetting Committee shall be chaired by the Chapter Vetting Chair and overseen by the Secretary of the Chapter, and shall be responsible for conducting interviews with provisional members of the Chapter.
-The Committee shall work with the provisional member(s) to determine the best date, time and location to hold the interview.
-The interview shall be held either (a) in an open, public space, or (b) via online video chat, and not less than three members of the Committee shall conduct the interview with the provisional member(s).
+(See Article Two, Section Six, Subsection One.)
 One member of the Vetting Committee shall be a senior member of the Committee.
 A senior member of this Committee is defined as a Committee member who has attended at least five (5) vetting meetings.

-Following the interview, the members of the Committee that conducted the interview shall discuss the results with one another.
-If it is decided that the provisional member should be welcomed into the Chapter, the member shall be notified and invited into the Chapter's internal communications platform.
-If it is decided that further confirmation is warranted, the interviewers shall confer with the Vetting Chair, Chapter Secretary, and the rest of the Committee about the interview.
-If it is determined by the broader Committee that the provisional member should be welcomed into the Chapter, then they shall be notified as stipulated above.
-The Committee shall determine if there are follow-up questions to be asked of the provisional member in an attempt to resolve the Committee's concerns.
-If the Committee determines that the provisional member should not be welcomed into the Chapter, all communications with the provisional member shall cease.

 ## SECTION TWO: FIREARMS TRAINING COMMITTEE

-The Firearms Training Committee (hereafter the FTC) shall be composed of Chapter members with advanced, professional knowledge of firearms safety.
-Examples of this include, but are not limited to firearms instructors, firearms competitors, and range safety officers.
+The Firearms Training Committee (hereafter the FTC) shall be composed of Chapter members with advanced knowledge of firearms safety and proficiency.
+Examples of this include, but are not limited to, firearms instructors and range safety officers.
 FTC members should be intensely aware that they are taking the safety of the larger membership in their hands, and should make their decisions accordingly.

-The FTC shall provide at least one Representative for each Range Day.
-This shall be distinct from the Event Organizer of the Event (see Article Two, Section Two, Paragraph Two); the purpose of the Representative is to offer guidance and oversight to the Event Organizer, in the interest of member welfare.
+The FTC shall provide at least one Representative for each Range Day and firearms class.
+This shall be distinct from the Event Organizer of the Event (see Article Two, Section Two, Paragraph Two).
+For firearms safety/proficiency classes, the FTC representative(s) shall be the class instructor(s).
+For non-class range days, the FTC representative(s) shall be range safety officer(s) for the event.

-The FTC shall also approve the guests of members attending a Range Day, as stipulated in Article Two, Section Two, Subsection One.
+The FTC shall also approve the guests of members attending a Range Day, as stipulated in Article Two, Section Three.

 Pursuant to Article One, Section Four, Paragraph Six, the FTC shall be able to certify, in conjunction with the CCC, the ability of inexperienced members to safely handle firearms.

-Pursuant to Article One, Section Three, the FTC shall take attendance at each event they sponsor and provide the list of attendees to the Secretary.

 ## SECTION THREE: CHAPTER WELFARE COMMITTEE